faithseroney/faithseroney/README.md

 - 👋 Hi, I’m @faithseroney
-- 👀 I’m interested in DATA
+- 👀 I’m a manufacturing analyst
-- 🌱 I’m proficient in SQL, BI tools
-- 💞️ I’m looking to collaborate on SQL
 - 📫 How to reach me seroney.faith@gmail.com

 <!---